jenniferbuz/sci_coding/lessons/lesson1/README.md

 # Unpacking objects: 100% (69/69), done.
 ```

-Now you have a copy of the coding course locally!
+Now you have a copy of the coding course locally which you can edit at will!
+In a future lesson, we will look at how you can edit a fork of a repo and propose a change to the original repo via a **pull request**.

 ## Whew
 Now that you know the basics of git, version control, and setting up remotes on GitHub, we're all set to start making reproducible and sharable scientific code with Python!